nikola/fan/README.md

 ### fan

 A movie compilation and playback app for Windows.
 Fast.
 Lean.
 No weather widget.
+[See it in action!]

 **Key features:**